 4.3.7.1.1 Air Traffic Services Facilities Notification(AFN)

-In order to establish the proper network connections, the system should provide for an ATS log on function.
+In order to establish the proper air/ground connections, the system should provide for an ATS log on function and indications of the connection status

 In the FANS 1/A environment using the ARINC 622 network, this function is known as Air Traffic Services Facilities Notification (AFN).
 This function should provide a simple crew interface that allows for an ATC logon based on parameters such as ICAO names for airport facilities and airline flight number.
 The detailed log on protocol for AFN is specified in DO-258 and ARINC 622.